Dijkstra-s-Disciples/CueSportsPro/tournament-app/README.md

 **Challenges [Need to finish]**
 -
+- Deployment: Deploying on Glitch was a long and painful process
+-

 **Contributions [Need to finish]**
 -
 **Christopher Smith:**
 - Notification feature
+  - Emailing for when a tournament is created
+  - Emailing for when a tournament is started
 - Tournament Creation
   - Updating Schema
   - Adding additional fields